IKIM-Essen/ClusterDocs/docs/rcc-expedition.md

 Start with [coding agents and your data](concepts/how-rcc-works.md).

-## Install
+## Optional integrity check

-1. Download the ZIP.
-2. Verify the SHA-256 checksum where practical.
-3. Extract it to a local directory, or copy the extracted contents to a trusted USB key.
-4. Open `START HERE.html`.
-5. Follow the **Windows 11** or **macOS** path.
-6. Continue in the local course.
+The Desktop-helper installer verifies every packaged file before copying it.
+You can also compare the downloaded ZIP with the SHA-256 value shown above.
+Do not bypass Gatekeeper, SmartScreen, Windows Security, or antivirus to start the course.

 ## Relationship to ClusterDocs